Naomi R. Shatz

 Employment and Other Civil Rights

-Applying my knowledge of discrimination issues to my employment practice, I represent individuals who face discrimination and retaliation in the workplace based on their race, age, gender, disability, or sexual orientation.
-I frequently represent university employees, including professors, staff, and graduate students, and help them assert their rights under both employment and education laws, and in research misconduct proceedings.
-I have helped numerous clients negotiate separation from their employers and obtain favorable severance packages.
-I routinely litigate employment cases at the Massachusetts Commission Against Discrimination (MCAD), and in state and federal court.
-In addition to employment cases, I also represent clients in complex civil matters.
+I take that same eye for discrimination issues into my employment practice, where I represent people facing discrimination and retaliation at work because of their race, age, gender, disability, or sexual orientation.
+Many of my clients are university employees, including professors, staff, grad students, and I help them assert their rights under both employment and education law, including in research misconduct proceedings.
+I've also helped numerous clients negotiate their way out of a job with a favorable severance package when that's the path they want.
+My litigation on behalf of employees regularly takes me before the Massachusetts Commission Against Discrimination (MCAD) and into state and federal court.
+Beyond employment, I take on complex civil matters as well, often involving free speech and other First Amendment rights.Representative matters include:

 • Obtained a settlement for a professor raising a First Amendment challenge to his University's decision to terminate his employment.